paulhontz/saint/Columns.md

     saint.column :some_column do
         required true
     end
+{:lang='ruby'}

 ###value
 ---

-Define a block that will modify current value depending on scope.\\
+Define a block that will modify current value depending on scope.<br/>
-The block will receive current value as first argument.\\
+The block will receive current value as first argument.<br/>
 Current value will be set to value returned by block.

 Methods available inside block: